-On December 22, the companies were operating north of the Agno River and after the main bridge was bombed, on December 24/25, and they made an end run to get south of the river and not be trapped by the Japanese.
+On December 22, the companies were operating north of the Agno River, and after the main bridge was bombed, on December 24, they made an end run to get south of the river and not be trapped by the Japanese.
 The tanks held the south bank of the river from west of Carmen to the Carmen-Akcaka-Bautista Road with the 192nd holding the bank east of Carmen to Tayug to the northeast of San Quintin.

 Christmas Day, the tankers spent the night in a coconut grove.
 As it turned out, the coconuts were all they had to eat.
 From Christmas to January 15, 1942, both day and night, all the tanks did was cover retreats of different infantry units.
 The tanks were constantly bombed, shelled, and strafed.
 The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.

 At Bayambang, Lt.
 Weeden Petree’s platoon lost a tank.
 It was at this time that D Company lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
 The company commander, Capt.
 Jack Altman, could not bring himself to totally destroy the tanks, and the Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
+The sergeant of the one tank, which had not been abandoned, found a place to ford the river a few hundred yards from the bridge.